draperlaboratory/VaderModularFuzzer/docs/getting_started.md

 cd /sys/devices/system/cpu
 echo performance | tee cpu*/cpufreq/scaling_governor
 ```

+### AFL++ Persistent Mode
+The AFLForkserver executor may also use AFL++ persistent mode style harnessing for faster execution.
+However, it should be noted that this style of harnessing is only appropriate if the SUT does not maintain any state between calls or if the state can be reset between calls.
+See [docs/fuzz_harnessing.md](the fuzz harnessing documentation) for more information and examples.

 ## Example VMF Configuration
 VMF is a configuration driven fuzzer.
 The VMF configuration file specifies which fuzzing modules to combine together for a fuzzing campaign.
 The provided example configuration files are used to fuzz a simple System Under Test (SUT), the provided [/test/haystackSUT/haystack.c](../test/haystackSUT/haystack.c) program.